Avi Loeb’s Statement on UAPs to the House Oversight and Accountability Committee

 Thank you for holding this public hearing on Unidentified Anomalous Phenomena (UAPs).

 My name is Abraham (Avi) Loeb and I am the Baird Professor of Science and director of the Institute for Theory and Computation at Harvard University, as well as the head of the Galileo Project.
 I chaired the Harvard Astronomy department for nine years and wrote more than a thousand scientific papers and eight books during my scientific career, which started with work on President Reagan’s Strategic Defense Initiative, also dubbed as “Star Wars.”
-In Washington DC, I served as a member of the President’s Council of Science and Technology and chaired the Board on Physics and Astronomy of the National Academies.
+In Washington DC, I served as a member of the President’s Council of Advisors on Science and Technology and chaired the Board on Physics and Astronomy of the National Academies.

 Following the discovery of the first interstellar object (ISO), `Oumuamua, on October 19, 2017, I became interested in the scientific study of anomalous objects that visit us from outside the Solar System.
 The brightness of sunlight reflected off `Oumuamua changed by a factor of ten as this football-field-size object tumbled every eight hours.
 These extreme brightness variations implied that `Oumuamua was shaped like a pancake.
 This mysterious object accelerated away from the Sun without signs of cometary evaporation, and receded from Earth faster than any human-made rocket.
 A similar push by reflection of sunlight was detected three years later for another object, 2020 SO, which was verified to be a rocket booster from a 1966 launch by NASA.